Buky-js/Team-Profile-Generator/README.md

 ## URLs

-The walkthrough video can be found here:
+The walkthrough video can be found [here](https://youtube.com/watch?v=EmqZHZC23E4&si=EnSIkaIECMiOmarE) .

 The URL of the GitHub repository containing the code is: https://github.com/Buky-js/Team-Profile-Generator